bixb922/freezefs/README.md

 ## Performance

 File operations are comparable or a somewhat faster than littlevfs2 on my ESP32-S3 with PSRAM.
 The only operation that is slower is file.read(size) for a file opened with "r" and the size parameter less than about 10 characters. file.read(1) is about double the time of littlevfs2.
-All other operations like read(), readline(), readlines(), open(), close(), os.listdir(), os.ilistdir(), os.statvfs(), os.stat() take similar or less time of littlevfs2.

 ## Dependencies
 These standard MicroPython libraries are needed: os, io.BytesIO, collections.OrderedDict and errno.